 - 1. Prior to the beginning of the APE, assist the student in listing objectives, activities, and product(s) of the APE. - 2.
 Explain the organization and function of the agency. - 3.
 Orient the student to the policies and procedures of the agency. - 4.
 Introduce the student to representatives of other community agencies and professionals where relevant. - 5.
 Supervise the student during planning and implementation of activities. - 6.
 Invite the student to agency and interagency/interprofessional meetings. - 7.
 Provide a model of professional work habits and attitudes. - 8.
-Evaluate student performance on forms provided.
+Evaluate student performance on survey after the APE is complete - 9.
+Provide written approval from the agency to share data/materials/other as appropriate in reports and presentation(s)